 Excerpt from the body of a technical report.
-In a technical writing course, ask instructor if decimal-nu mbering style for headings is required. different documentati on system may be required-not the IEEE, which is for engineers.
+In a technical writing course, ask your instructor if the decimal-nu mbering style for headings is required.
+Also, a different documentati on system may be required-not the IEEE, which is for engineers.